Siân Phillips: Other work

 Phillips's West End credits include Marlene (in which she portrayed Marlene Dietrich), Pal Joey, Gigi and A Little Night Music.
 She has also appeared on the American stage in Marlene.

 Her National Theatre performances have included playing the roles of Lady Britomart in Major Barbara at the Lyttelton Theatre (18 October 1982, opening night); Madam Armfeldt in A Little Night Music at the Olivier Theatre (18 September 1995, opening night); Hope in In Bed With Magritte (1 December 1995, opening night); and Madame Neilsen in "Les Blancs" at the Olivier Theatre in 2016.

-She provided spoken-word backing to a track on Rufus Wainwright's 2007 album Release the Stars and appeared live with him at the Old Vic Theatre in London on 31 May/1 June 2007.
-In 2009 Phillips starred in London's West End production of Calendar Girls.
+She provided spoken-word backing to a track on Rufus Wainwright's 2007 album Release the Stars and appeared live with him at the Old Vic Theatre in London in 2007.
+In 2009, Phillips starred in London's West End production of Calendar Girls.
 Phillips played Juliet opposite Michael Byrne's Romeo in Juliet and her Romeo at the Bristol Old Vic from 10 March to 24 April 2010.

 In January 2011, she appeared in a new cabaret show, Crossing Borders, at Wilton's Music Hall in London.
 One review said: "Her cabaret shows are always of the more traditional type.
 She's had a long and very impressive career, and her show followed its progression, with backstage anecdotes about the people she's met and worked with along the way.
 It may not be edgy, but it's a truly delightful evening, by a truly delightful performer, in a truly delightful venue."

 In 2015, she played the lead character Fania Fénelon in the Arthur Miller stage version of Playing for Time at Sheffield Theatres.

 In 2024, Phillips reflected on her life and career, for the first time, in Siân Phillips at 90, broadcast on BBC One on 1 March.
-The documentary includes Philips recounting, with candour, the difficulties in the later part of her marriage to O'Toole, which culminated in the ultimatum that she should leave the family home, without their two children, within the space of four hours.
+The documentary includes Phillips recounting, with candour, the difficulties in the later part of her marriage to O'Toole, which culminated in the ultimatum that she should leave the family home, without their two children, within the space of four hours.

+In 2026 she appeared in "The Greeks" at the Tabard Theatre in London.

+Phillips was due to play the role of the older Briony Tallis in Chichester Festival Theatre's world premiere adaptation of Atonement from 29 May to 20 June 2026 but withdrew from it shortly before it opened, expressing her "heartfelt regret" at doing so.
+No reason was given at the time for her stepping down and the part was instead taken by Jessica Turner.
+However, in August 2026 Phillips told The Times that she had struggled to remember her lines during rehearsals for the production and that, as a result, she had decided to retire from full-scale stage acting but would still take part in smaller productions.
+She said she would continue performing in her show It's All Greek and planned to appear in Samuel Beckett's Rockaby in 2027.